mui/material-ui/docs/data/material/getting-started/usage/usage.md

 ```

 ### CssBaseline

+Material UI components work in isolation.
+**They are self-supporting**, and will only inject the styles they need to display.
+They don't rely on any global style-sheets such as [normalize.css](https://github.com/necolas/normalize.css/).

 MUI provides an optional [CssBaseline](/material-ui/react-css-baseline/) component.
 It fixes some inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.